ministryofjustice/analytical-platform/docs/DEVCONTAINER.md

 # Using

+Your GPG and SSH agents are mounted from macOS, so GPG and SSH commands inside the container will work without any configurations updates.

+1. Clone this repository

 1. Update your `~/.bashrc` or `~/.zshrc` to export your AWS IAM email address (Temporary until we all use AWS SSO)

    ```bash